JannikaSchaefer/Syssifoss/README.md

 `CreateSimplifiedTreeModelForest.R` creates a forest point cloud composed of simplified tree point clouds.
 For creating the simplified tree model forest, it is not necessary to download the real treepoint clouds.

 The created 3D representations can be used as input for laser scanning simulations using HELIOS++ (https://github.com/3dgeo-heidelberg/helios).
+Example scripts can be downloaded here: https://doi.org/10.5445/IR/1000147797.